Are you looking to discover a new, modern author? Check out this list of the best 21st century authors to discover.

 Estimates indicate Patterson has an income of $85 million a year, making him the highest-paid author.
 His books have sold over 400 million copies, and he was the first author to sell 1 million e-books.
 Check out our list of authors like James Patterson.

 Philip Roth is an American novelist and short-story writer from Newark, New Jersey.
 He was born in 1933 and died in 2018 at the age of 85.
 His works were often known for blurring the line between reality and fiction as he explored what made America America.

 Though he wrote in the 20th century, his book The Plot Against America, published in 2004, was impactful.
 It talks about an alternate history in which Franklin D. Roosevelt does not win the presidential election and the fate of America is forever changed.

 Roth has many awards to his name, including being a three-time PEN Faulkner Award winner.
 In 1997, he won the Pulitzer Prize for his book American Pastoral.
-He created a well-known character named Nathan Zuckerman who was the main character in four of his novels.
+He created a well-known character named Nathan Zuckerman, who is the protagonist in four of his novels.